spiceai/quickstarts/mssql/README.md

 # MSSQL Connector Quickstart

 This quickstart is meant to get you up and running with Spice's MSSQL data connector.
 It runs two instances of MSSQL server: 2019 and 2022.
-Both instances are accessible from within Spice to show off that you can query across multiple servers.
+Both instances are accessible from within Spice to demonstrate that you can query across multiple servers.

 ## Pre-requisites